Flood alert map

 The rivers of national interest are divided into individual stretches of river, each of which has a defined discharge gauging station.
 The forecast is based on a hydrological model and various weather models.
 Depending on how the forecasters assess and interpret the models, individual stretches of river and lakes are colour-coded by danger level.
 If necessary, the FOEN forecasters may request more detailed information on weather developments and the status of snow cover from MeteoSwiss and/or the WSL Institute for Snow and Avalanche Research (SLF).

 The FOEN also issues alerts and information when a strong increase in discharge is expected locally on small and medium-sized rivers.
 In such cases – especially during thunderstorms with heavy rainfall – it is not possible to predict precisely which water bodies will be affected.
 Therefore, the regions likely to be affected are marked on the flood alert map.
-For small and medium-sized rivers, there are only two possible danger levels in advance of an event: low/no danger (green) and flood danger (yellow, no indication of severity).
-Red is also used to indicate a very large flood in progress; this is based on current readings and is not issued in advance.
+There are only three danger levels for small and medium-sized rivers due to the greater uncertainties involved: no or minor danger (green), moderate flood danger (yellow) and high flood danger (red).

 Rivers and lakes of Swiss national interest are: